 1 tablespoon vegetable oil

-Bring water to a boil.
-Steam on high heat for 15 minutes.
+Add water to the steamer and bring to a boil.
+Cover and steam over high heat for 15 minutes.